 At this point, you want to treat the egg batter as delicately as possible so it doesn't deflate, so be gentle.

-Step 3.
-Mix all the dry ingredients together in a small bowl then lightly spoon this flour mixture on top of the egg mixture.
-Then with a rubber spatula start folding the flour into the beaten egg batter until the flour has been incorporated.
+Step 4.
+Lightly spoon half the flour mixture over the egg mixture.
+Then, with a rubber spatula, start folding the flour into the beaten egg batter until the flour has been incorporated, then add the rest of the flour.

 Baking tips

 Who doesn't love spices?
-Here you will find nutmeg recipes, recipes with cloves and of course our favorite spice - cinnamon!
+Here, you will find nutmeg recipes, recipes with cloves, and, of course, our favorite spice - cinnamon!

-- Spiced Holiday Cookies with ginger, cinnamon, cloves, and nutmeg
+- Spiced Holiday Cookies with ginger, cinnamon, cloves, and nutmeg.

 - Classic Ginger Cookies are always a tasty cookie.